bangle-io/bangle-editor/react/api.md

 > fn(): {{Prosemirror.EditorView}}

 A hook for providing the `view` to a React component.
-This context is only available to children of `<BangleEditorView />`.
-Since it returns `view`, it will most likely never do a re-render as `view` never really changes and if it does change a new component will be mounted.
+This context is only available to children the of `<BangleEditor />`.
+Since it returns `view`, it will never do a re-render as `view` instance is unique per Bangle editor.
 Please {{global.link.ReactUsePluginStateGuide}} for more examples.